-A memoir of my relationship with my father, connected through food
+A memoir about my relationship with my father, reconnected through food

 When I was little,